 In the 1970s, a group of party attendees mistakenly snorted between 1000 and 7000 micrograms of LSD in powder form after mistaking it for cocaine .
 This is equivalent to taking roughly 100 doses of acid at once.
 Some of the people in this group experienced problems with bleeding in the digestive tract, vomiting, and temporary comatose states.
 Everybody in this group survived the incident unharmed.

-Another long-term (albeit rare) side-effect that can result from LSD use is a condition called hallucinogen persisting perception disorder (HPPD).
+Another long-term (albeit rare) side effect that can result from LSD use is hallucinogen-persisting perception disorder (HPPD).
 This disorder is characterized by long-lasting changes to visual or auditory sensory information — sometimes lasting several months or years after the initial trip.